edgeof8/tIRC/README.md

 # PyRC - Python Terminal IRC Client

 PyRC is a modern, terminal-based IRC (Internet Relay Chat) client written in Python.
-It aims to provide a feature-rich, yet lightweight and user-friendly experience for IRC users who prefer the command line.
+It aims to provide a feature-rich, yet lightweight and user-friendly experience for IRC users who prefer the command line, and is increasingly being adapted for programmatic use and AI integration.

 ## Key Features

-- **Text-based UI:** Clean and navigable interface using the Python `curses` library.
+- **Text-based UI:** Clean and navigable interface using the Python `curses` library (optional for headless operation).
 - **Split-Screen Support:** Horizontal split-screen mode with independent scrolling and context management for each pane.
 - **Channel and Query Windows:** Separate, consistently managed contexts for channels (case-insensitive handling, e.g., #channel and #Channel are treated as the same) and private messages.
-- **mIRC-like UI Flow:** Starts in the "Status" window and automatically switches to a channel upon successful join.
+- **mIRC-like UI Flow:** Starts in the "Status" window and automatically switches to a channel upon successful join (when UI is active).
-- **IRCv3 Support:** Robust CAP negotiation (including sasl, multi-prefix, server-time, echo-message, etc.) and SASL PLAIN authentication for secure login.
+- **IRCv3 Support:** Robust CAP negotiation (including sasl, multi-prefix, server-time, echo-message, message-tags, etc.) and SASL PLAIN authentication for secure login.
 - **Comprehensive Command Set:** Supports a wide array of standard IRC commands and client-specific utility commands, many now managed via the scripting system.
 - **Dynamic Configuration:** View and modify client settings on-the-fly using the `/set` command.
 Changes are saved to `pyterm_irc_config.ini`.
 Reload configuration with `/rehash`.
 - **Ignore System:** Powerful ignore list for users/hostmasks with wildcard support, managed via `/ignore`, `/unignore`, `/listignores`.